AVignes/VnPreview/README.md

 Static resources in Azure static storage are deployed by Github action build script on PR changes (see [VnPreviewActions](https://github.com/vendanor/VnPreviewActions)).

-## Alternative solutions

-We explored some alternative solutions:
-1. Azure static web apps
-2. Subfolders on azure static storage

-Azure static web apps is a good plug and play solution, but has a max limit of 1 PR while in preview.
-We also loose some control of our build script / CI setup.

-Subfolders works, but has the following limitations:
-- All assets / references needs to be relative (this should ideally be the case anyway)
-- Need to pass parameters to build to get correct path
-- Some (solvable) ssues with deep linking. (cannot use just azure function proxies, need custom code)
-- Url looks bad (?)

 ## Azure setup

 Create a Azure function app `my-preview-app`